liukun-msft/working-docs/servicebus/token-refresh-issue/issue-analysis-summary.md

 ```
  [Code link](https://github.com/Azure/azure-sdk-for-java/blob/8a507b4922a5498ab3b8a28bc811bbf8d2102912/sdk/core/azure-core-amqp/src/main/java/com/azure/core/amqp/implementation/ActiveClientTokenManager.java#L72-L96)

-There may be two reason would cause refresh interval to be negative:
+There are two reasons which may cause the refresh interval to be negative:
-1. `between` could be negative when `OffsetDateTime.now` is later than `expiresOn`
+1. The value of `between` would be negative when `OffsetDateTime.now` is later than `expiresOn`
 2. data overflow

-The first one is more likely to occur since there is no date checking for `expiresOn` here.
-So we could test with different `expiresOn` value and **find when expireOn is EpochSecond (1970-01-01), it will throw out the same exception.**
+The first one is more likely to occur since there is no date checking for `expiresOn`.
+So we could test with different `expiresOn` values.

+**We find when expireOn is EpochSecond (1970-01-01), it wil make the refresh interval negative and throw out the same exception.**

 Test code:
 ```Java